 Yusaku Kamekura – Japanese Graphic Designer

-design guru Kamekura’s goal was to become a graphic designer and his dream came true.
-Three years after graduation in 1938 Kamekura got the first important job of his life at Nippon Kobo Studio.
-Nippon Kobo Studio was publishing the famous Nippon magazine and also the Thai newspaper Kaupapu.
+Kamekura’s objective was to become a graphic designer, a goal that he ultimately achieved.
+Three years after graduating in 1938, Kamekura secured his inaugural significant position at Nippon Kobo Studio.
+Nippon Kobo Studio was responsible for the publication of both the Nippon magazine and the Thai newspaper Kaupapu.

 tokyo olympic design 1964

-In 1962 he became a freelance designer.
-The breakpoint of his life happened in 1964 when he was designing posters for 18th Olympic Games in Tokyo.
-The red sun rising up above the five Olympic circles won over thousands of other designs because of its simplicity and national background.
-He was also for the first time in his life influenced by modern principles in design.
-His goal was to create a new image for the whole of Japan, which was not in a good position after World War II.
-After the Olympics, the whole world knew who Yusaku Kamekura was.
-His career suddenly stepped to another level.
-He helped to rebuild the image of Japan and his effort was enormously rewarded.
+In 1962, he assumed the role of a freelance designer.
+The pivotal moment in his life occurred in 1964, when he was engaged in the design of posters for the 18th Olympic Games in Tokyo.
+The design featuring a red sun rising above five Olympic circles was selected over thousands of others due to its simplicity and resonating national background.
+Additionally, he was the first time in his life to be influenced by modern design principles.
+His objective was to devise a new national image for Japan, which had suffered significantly in the aftermath of the Second World War.
+Subsequent to the Olympic Games, Yusaku Kamekura became a globally renowned figure.
+His career subsequently experienced a significant acceleration.
+He played an instrumental role in rehabilitating Japan’s global image, and his efforts were duly rewarded.

-In 1978, Kamekura became a chairman of Japan Graphic Designers Association, which was an organization that published many books about famous Japanese designers.
-In 1985 he won prize Sacred Treasure of the 3th Order and in 1991 he won prize Cultural Personality Honors to the Merit.
-All this prices helped him to be highly recognized in all over the world.
-He died in 1997.
+In 1978, Kamekura was elected chairman of the Japan Graphic Designers Association, an organisation that had published numerous books about renowned Japanese designers.
+In 1985, he was awarded the Sacred Treasure of the 3rd Order, and in 1991, he was bestowed with the Cultural Personality Honors to the Merit.
+These accolades contributed to his global recognition.
+He passed away in 1997.

 Yusaku Kamekura Works